Tobacco education and information

 April 2014: Children at play - please don't smoke here

-From 1 April 2014 smoking is banned outdoors within 10 metres of:
+Under changes that came into effect on 1 April 2014, smoking is banned outdoors within 10 metres of:

 - Skate parks